2020 Staff Application coming Fall 2019!

 Hello!
 So glad you're interested in learning more about becoming a counselor at Beam.
 Please spend some time looking at our website and checking out some videos on our YouTube channel.
 Below you'll learn more about Beam and the role requirements.
-If you have any questions, click here and send us an email.
+If you have any questions, or are wondering about other opportunities to work at Beam Camp, click here and send us an email.

-Employment Dates: 6/21/18 – 8/21/18 Please be sure to explore our website and read the job descriptions below before applying.
+Employment Dates: 6/25/20 through 7/27/20 Please be sure to explore our website and read the job description below before applying.

 ABOUT BEAM CAMP

 Beam is a summer camp in Strafford, NH that focuses on skill-building, collaborative challenge, responsibility and mentorship.
 Campers ages 10-17 collaborate on a spectacular project, which helps kids explore what it means to make things with their own bodies and brains and how that kind of creativity is relevant and applicable to everything in their lives.
 They transform ideas into artifacts and personal achievement into community success.
 They also have a lot of fun.